derrickcogburn/derrickcogburn/README.md

 ### Hi there 👋
-I'm a professor of information technology &  analytics and environment, development & health at American University.
+I'm a professor of Information Technology &  Analytics and Environment, Development & Health at American University.
 I have a joint appointment between two schools, Kogod School of Business and School of International Service.
 I teach graduate data science courses, particularly big data analytics and text mining in R/RStudio and Python.
 In addition, I teach undergraduate courses on the Edge of Technology and a Senior Capstone on Inclusive Sustainable Development.